-In his 2001 book The Last Good Job in America, Aronowitz argues that Americans have “no time for democracy,” meaning that because people must work so many hours in order to cover their living expenses, they are left with virtually no free time to relax and contemplate how a truly democratic society should be structured.8 For so devouring their leisure time, Aronowitz places the blame squarely on the capitalist economic system and corporate-directed globalization.9
+In his 2001 book The Last Good Job in America, Aronowitz argues that Americans have “no time for democracy,” meaning that because people must work so many hours in order to cover their living expenses, they are left with virtually no free time to relax and contemplate how a truly democratic society should be structured.
+For so devouring their leisure time, Aronowitz places the blame squarely on the capitalist economic system and corporate-directed globalization.

 From 2001-04 Aronowitz was a consultant to Metropolitan College of New York, where he wrote an Urban Studies core curriculum that was subsequently adopted by the New York State Education Department.

 In a 2004 article titled “Setting the Record Straight: Zionism from the Standpoint of Its Jewish Critics,” Aronowitz wrote that the 2003 American invasion of Iraq “was not a war for democracy, to fight terrorism or, of course, to eliminate Iraqi weapons of mass destruction,” but rather, “a war to establish U.S. dominance over the Middle East.”
 He characterized “Iraq’s conquest” as “only one component of the intricate, but interlinked U.S. [M]iddle [E]ast intervention” that similarly empowered “Israel to pursue … a new colonialism in the region.”